b-barton/CANARI_Code/README.md

 # CANARI_Code
-Collection of scripts for processing NEMO data
+Collection of scripts for processing NEMO data.